Oerlikon GDF: Combat History

 1982: The system was widely used by the Armed Forces of Argentina during the Falklands War.
 The Skyguard radar system was employed by the 601 Antiaircraft Artillery Group and the Super Fledermaus by the 1st Group of the Argentine Air Force.
 This force shot down a Sea Harrier (XZ450) on 4 May 1982 at Goose Green, prompting British aircraft to operate beyond its range.
 An RAF Harrier (XZ988) was also shot down on 27 May and another, (XW919) was damaged by 35 mm splinters over Sapper Hill on 12 June.

 The system was used in a direct fire role during the Battle of Goose Green, killing two, wounding 11. and at Wireless Ridge shortly before the Argentine surrender.

 The weapons were involved in two friendly fire incidents.
 On 1 May 1982, a GADA 601 battery shot down a combat-damaged Argentine Mirage III (I-019) near Stanley Airfield, killing its pilot, Captain Gustavo Cuerva.
 The second occurred on 24 May 1982, when a Douglas A-4 Skyhawk (C-244) entered a restricted zone over Goose Green and was shot down, killing the pilot, Lieutenant Gavazzi.

 Skyguard radars were targeted by the RAF during Operation Black Buck on 31 May and 3 June.
 One radar was destroyed by Shrike missile shrapnel, killing four operators.

 British forces captured 15 guns and six Skyguard units, later refurbished in "Operation Skyguard".
-BMARC restored the GDF-002 AA guns at Faldingworth, while Rheinmetall/Oerlikon refurbished four radars in Germany.
+BMARC restored the GDF-002 AA guns at Grantham, while Rheinmetall/Oerlikon refurbished four radars in Germany.
 Twelve guns and four radars entered RAF service with 1339 Wing Royal Auxiliary Air Force, operated by 2729 and 2890 Squadrons at RAF Waddington.
 Two more Skyguard units were procured.
 Budget cuts and maintenance costs eventually forced their retirement.
 One gun is on display at the RAF Regiment Heritage Centre, RAF Honington.
 The Skyguard system is still used by the RAF to monitor low-level flights.

 12 October 2007: A malfunctioning GDF-005 killed nine and injured 14 SANDF soldiers during an exercise at Lohatla, Northern Cape.
 The gun jammed, then entered automatic mode and fired a burst while traversing uncontrollably.
 A 2008 SANDF report blamed a sheared spring pin, while others cited poor training.

 May 2025: The Pakistan Army Air Defence Corps deployed their Oerlikon GDF-002s during the 2025 India–Pakistan conflict.
 India launched numerous IAI Harop drones, with Pakistani defences reportedly downing 77.